build-server-protocol/build-server-protocol/docs/bsp.md

 ## BSP Connection Protocol

-The Build Server Protocol defines a standard connection protocol to simplify clients the connection to BSP servers.
-This protocol has been designed such
+The Build Server Protocol defines a standard convention for clients to connect with BSP servers.
+This protocol has been designed such that:
-that:

 1. Clients do not require beforehand knowledge about a specific server implementation to be able to connect to it.